OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

   <!ENTITY xxe SYSTEM "file:///dev/random" >]><foo>&xxe;</foo>
 ```

-In this example, the local file ‘/dev/random’ is opened where an endless stream of bytes is returned, potentially causing a denial-of-service.
+In this example, the local file `/dev/random` is opened where an endless stream of bytes is returned, potentially causing a denial-of-service.

 The current trend in app development focuses mostly on REST/JSON-based services as XML is becoming less common.
-However, in the rare cases where user-supplied or otherwise untrusted content is used to construct XML queries, it could be interpreted by local XML parsers, such as NSXMLParser on iOS and Android Parser on Android.
-As such, said input should be validated and escaped if an abnormal command is detected.
+However, in the rare cases where user-supplied or otherwise untrusted content is used to construct XML queries, it could be interpreted by local XML parsers, such as NSXMLParser on iOS.
+As such, said input should always be validated and meta-characters should be escaped.

 #### Finding Injection Flaws

-Injection attacks against an app are most likely to occur through inter-process communication (IPC) interfaces, where a malicious app collects shared data for applications on an OS.
-This means it is highly improbably an attack is executed through the user interface or network services.
+Injection attacks against an app are most likely to occur through inter-process communication (IPC) interfaces, where a malicious app attacks another app running on the device.
+Attacks executed through the user interface or network services ar less common.

-In this regard, locating a potential exploit initiative begins by either:
+Locating a potential vulnerabilities begins by either:

 - Identifying possible entry points for untrusted input then tracing from those locations to see if the destination contains potentially vulnerable functions.
 - Identifying known, dangerous library / API calls (e.g. SQL queries) and then checking whether unchecked input successfully interfaces with respective queries.